brokedaear/backend/README.md

 # Backend Monorepo

-The backend at BdE is designed as a microservice architecture.
+The backend at BdE is currently monolithic with considerations for a microservice architecture in mind.

 ## `app`